tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_rest_specification_formats.md

 If you choose to automate your documentation using one of these specifications, it likely will be a separate site that showcases your endpoints and provides API interactivity.
 You'll still need to write a boatload of documentation about how to actually use your API.

+{: .tip}
-{% include tip.html content="For an excellent overview and comparison of these three REST specification formats, see [Top Specification Formats for REST APIs](http://nordicapis.com/top-specification-formats-for-rest-apis.html/) by Kristopher Sandoval on the Nordic APIs blog." %}
+For an excellent overview and comparison of these three REST specification formats, see [Top Specification Formats for REST APIs](http://nordicapis.com/top-specification-formats-for-rest-apis.html/) by Kristopher Sandoval on the Nordic APIs blog.